mrtool42/UREI-1603-PSU-Replacement-Guide/README.md

 ![IMG_0255 2](https://github.com/user-attachments/assets/fccbd49f-568b-48f0-bd84-b82d81dbb92a)

 * You start from the red wire (8V+):
-* The red wire remains loose (just insulate it), 8V+ coming later from the Linear-Regulator
+* The red wire remains loose (just insulate it), 8V+ coming later from the Linear regulator
 * GND to PSU1 negative
 * +16V to PSU1 positive
-* GND + GND to PSU2 positive (common ground reference)
+* GND + GND to PSU2 positive
 * –16V to PSU2 negative

 **Result on the mixer PCB with the new PSU:**